HamzaElshafie/CUDA_Kernels/README.md

 - Implemented parallel reduction to combine local maximum values into a single global maximum.
 - Watched Lecture 8: *CUDA Performance Checklist* on the GPU Mode YouTube channel.

+## Day 18 - CUDA Online Softmax with Shared Memory
+- Finalised and tested the CUDA online softmax kernel with shared memory.
+- Observed a noticeable improvement in execution time over the version without shared memory.